 Even if you stand up for yourself and reject their initial offers, insurance companies will pay only what they think they may lose at trial.
 Therefore, your best chance of assuring a top dollar settlement is to have a strong legal advocate on your side, someone that everyone knows is willing to go to trial to argue for your rights.
-This is why it is important to have a lawyer like David Price who works every case as if he is going to trial and is prepared to exercise your rights to the full limits of the law.
+This is why it is important to have a car accident lawyer like David Price who works every case as if he is going to trial and is prepared to exercise your rights to the full limits of the law.

-It is also important that your Personal Injury lawyer be able to knowledgeably navigate the many ins and outs of insurance policies and the claims process.
+It is also important that your Car Accident lawyer be able to knowledgeably navigate the many ins and outs of insurance policies and the claims process.
 At David R. Price, Jr., P.A., we know how to aggressively pursue all of the different types of insurance coverage that our clients may possibly be entitled to – lesser known types of policies including excess liability policies, umbrella policies, and under insurance coverage.
 We can also help you manage your unpaid medical bills until a settlement is reached and you have collected the money.
 In situations where the bills are excessive, we are also experienced in negotiating liens and unpaid bills down to a reasonable amount.
 Our goal is to use our thorough understanding of South Carolina law to assure you receive every dollar you deserve and to ease your burden during this troubling time—so you can concentrate on recovering from your injuries and moving on with your life.

 If you’ve been involved in a South Carolina auto accident then you know that it can be scary and hard to know what to do next.
 Contending with medical bills, time out of work and expensive car repairs can be stressful, but you should know that you have the right to be made whole following an accident caused by the careless, reckless or negligent actions of another driver.
 To find out more about South Carolina car accidents, continue reading.